A Complete Food + Drink Guide to Los Angeles

 GRACIAS MADRE - Entirely vegan Mexican restaurant that was surprisingly delicious and located in the culinary and nightlife hub of LA - WeHo.
 We sat outside and dined under a canopy of trees covered in string lights - so cute!
 Order the La Quinceanera cocktail, basically a tequila snow cone.

-NOBU MALIBU- BEST MEAL OF OUR LIVES.
+NOBU MALIBU- BEYOND INCREDIBLE.
 Unless you've been living under a rock, you have no doubt heard of Nobu, the go to dining spot for countless celebs, from Jennifer Aniston to Kourtney Kardashian to John Legend and everyone in between.
 We have dined at other Nobu locations, but the Malibu location blew all others out of the water.
 Not only is the view out of this world, but the additional menu selections that are exclusive to this location were so good!
 Must orders are the Crispy Rice with Tuna and the Black Cod.
 Also, while this restaurant is a celebrity hot spot, it is still relatively casual.
 Of course, don't show up in cutoff shorts and flip-flops, but a cocktail dress will make you look way out of place here.

 GJELINA - Super romantic spot on Abbott Kinney in Venice.
 They are most well-known for their pizzas, but we also ordered a roasted chicken entree and one of the charcuterie boards and loved everything!
 If you're a fan of wine, the wine list was impeccable and will compliment your meal perfectly.
 Great spot to eat if you're planning to go out afterwards in Venice or Santa Monica.